Active control of liquid film flows: beyond reduced-order models: The control methodology

 for some constant $\alpha>0$ to be determined, efficiently drive the system towards the flat solution $h(x,t) = 1$ (or indeed any desired solution $H(x,t)$, by replacing $1$ by $H(x,t)$).
 The critical value of $\alpha$ can be computed from linear stability analysis of the Benney or KS equations and it depends only on the Reynolds and capillary numbers.
 It is also shown that the critical $\alpha$ for the Benney equation is sufficient to obtain linear stability of the weighted residuals model and indeed the full Navier--Stokes equations, by solving an Orr--Sommerfeld system.
+The critical value of $\alpha$ for the Benney equation is calculated by solving a linear algebraic equation for the eigenvalues of the linearized system, while for the weighted residuals model the associated equation is quadratic.
+For the full model, the resulting Orr--Sommerfeld equation is a fourth order differential equation for each eigenvalue, which needs to be solved numerically, as was done, e.g., in \cite[Section III-C]{thompson2016stabilising}.
+Even though the result for the Benney equation underestimates the boundaries of linear stability, leading to stronger controls (larger $\alpha$) than necessary, the relative simplicity and reduced computational cost offered by the Benney equation is a clear advantage of using reduced-order models.
 Nonlinear stability is confirmed by numerical simulations of the initial value problem.

 In the more realistic case of a finite number of observations of the interface and a finite number of control actuators, Thompson \emph{et al.}~\cite{thompson2016stabilising} use proportional feedback controls of the form

 where $\delta(\cdot)$ is the Dirac delta function, the control actuators are located at the positions $x_j, \, j=1,\dots,M,$ and observations of the interface are made at $x=x_j-\phi$ for some displacement $\phi$.
 Such a control protocol was shown to be efficient in stabilising the flat solution $h(x,t) = 1$ for $M$ sufficiently large (in practice, $M=5$ is usually sufficient for Reynolds and capillary numbers found in relevant flows -- see Appendix~\ref{A:parameters}).
 The authors explore other forms of controls, such as the case when the whole interface is observed (in which case one can use pole placement algorithms, similarly to the ones used for the KS equation), or when the number of observations and controls are different, in which case these can also be combined using \emph{dynamic observers}~\cite{thompson2016stabilising,zabczyk1992mathematical}.